Starting at Rainbow

 Attendance & Illness

 If your child is not able to attend pre-school due to illness or holiday, please advise us immediately by phone, as we need to have this information especially when we are claiming funding.
 Once we are receiving funding for your child it is important that they attend regularly as we do have to provide proof that children are attending on the days we are claiming the free entitlement for.

 We also advise that children who have had sickness and diarrhoea should not attend pre-school until 48 hours after the last episode.
-We would also appreciate being advised if your child has an infectious illness such as chicken pox, so we can alert other parents in case they need to take particular action or seek medical treatment.
+We would also appreciate being advised if your child has an infectious illness such as chicken pox or test postive for Covid-19, so we can alert other parents in case they need to take particular action or seek medical treatment.

 If your child needs to have an inhaler, epi-pen or other medication prescribed by a doctor, please ensure that you fill out our Medication Consent Form as we need your written consent for staff to administer the medication.

 It is best to send you child in clothes that are easily washed and allow him/her some level of independence when visiting the toilet.
 Please also ensure that your child is appropriately dressed to allow freedom of movement when doing physical activities such as running, jumping, climbing over, under or through equipment and on the days when we are taking your child outside for clothing to be appropriate for the weather conditions ie: coats in colder weather and sun hats for hot weather.
 It would also be useful if children could have their own wellies for rainy days and wet weather conditions.